 Our exciting season 2014-2015 includes a tour to Paris and an energetic performance of Zimbe! with a large choir of children.
 We have also celebrated hugely popular composer Karl Jenkins’ 70th birthday in Birmingham.
-In a concert in Tewkesbury Abbey including music by Bach and Vaughan Williams, featuring renowned trumpeter Crispian Steele-Perkins, going back to our roots, we perform Vaughan Williams’ Mass in G Minor in Tewkesbury Abbey.
+In a concert in Tewkesbury Abbey including music by Bach and Vaughan Williams, featuring renowned trumpeter Crispian Steele-Perkins, going back to our roots, we perform the Mass in G Minor.
 (We gave its first performance on 6th December 1922 as part of the choir’s second season.)
-And, of course, Handel’s Messiah.
+And, of course, our wonderful Handel’s Messiah.

 Karl Jenkins’ 70th Birthday concert (Saturday 1st November 2014, 7.30 pm, Symphony Hall)

 Christmas Classics with Brian Blessed (Saturday 20th December, 2.30 pm, Symphony Hall)

 Bach and Vaughan Williams, with renowned trumpeter Crispian Steele-Perkins.
 (Saturday 16th May, 7 pm, Tewkesbury Abbey)

 Advance notice: Handel’s Messiah (Friday 4th December 2015, Symphony Hall)